EmbodiedCognition/py-c3d/docs/examples.md

-The function `c3d.writer.Writer.add_frames` take pairs of ``numpy`` or ``python arrays``, with the first array in each tuple defining point data and the second defining the analog data for the frame.
+The function `c3d.writer.Writer.add_frames` take pairs of ``numpy`` or ``python arrays``, with the first array in each tuple defining point data and the second analog data for the frame.
 Leaving one of the arrays empty indicates to the writer that no analog --- or point data--- should be included in the file.
-References of the data arrays are tracked until `c3d.writer.Writer.write` is called, which serializes metadata and data frames into a C3D binary file stream.
+References of the data arrays are tracked until `c3d.writer.Writer.write` is called, which serializes the metadata and data frames into a C3D binary file stream.

 Editing
 -------

 Editing c3d files is possible by combining the use of `c3d.reader.Reader` and `c3d.writer.Writer` instances through the use of `c3d.reader.Reader.to_writer`.
-By opening a .c3d file stream through a reader instance, `c3d.reader.Reader.to_writer` can be used to create an independent Writer instance copying the file contents onto the heap.
-Rereading the `reader` frame data from the file and inserting the frames in reverse, a looped version of the .c3d file can be created!
+Opening a .c3d file stream through a reader instance, `c3d.reader.Reader.to_writer` can be used to create an independent Writer instance containing a heap copy of the file contents.
+Rereading the data frames from the file and inserting into the writer in reverse, a looped version of the .c3d file can be created!

     import c3d